benyblack/Moq.Inject/README.md

 # Moq.Inject
-When I do unit testing (with the help of Moq) on a project full of controllers or any object that needs dependency injection, it happens a lot that changes in the constructor leads to several changes in the unit tests.
+When I do unit testing (with [XUnit](https://xunit.net/) and [Moq](https://github.com/moq/moq)) in a project full of controllers or any object that requires dependency injection, I often notice that a change in the constructor will cause several changes in the unit tests.
-It would me more annoying when the project is in the early development stage with a lot of changes comming every day.
+If the project is in an early development stage with a lot of changes coming every day, this would be even more frustrating.

-This library is an easyway to manage this problem.
-You may need to instanciate your class just with default mock classes:
+This library is an easy way to solve this problem.
+In some cases, you may need to instantiate your class just with some default mock classes:
 ```csharp
 [Fact]
 public void Test_Something(){